-The Group has entered into operating lease agreements, in which it is the lessor, for office facilities and machinery.
-These non-cancellable leases have remaining lease terms of between 1 to 3 (2019: 1 to 3) years.
+The Group has entered into operating lease agreements, in which it is the lessor, for office, production and storage facilities and machinery.
+These non-cancellable leases have remaining lease terms of between 1 to 3 (2020: 1 to 3) years.
 Some of these leases have renewal options and/or escalation clauses included in the contracts.